 From Wikipedia, A MAC address is the unique identifier that is assigned by the manufacturer to a piece of network hardware (like a wireless card or an ethernet card).
 MAC stands for Media Access Control, and each identifier is intended to be unique to a particular device.

-A MAC address consists of six sets of two characters, each separated by a colon.
+The MAC address consists of six sets of two characters, each separated by a colon.
 00:1B:44:11:3A:B7 is an example of a MAC address.
+The MAC address is usually printed on the card itself.
+The MAC address can also be found in the BIOS of the computer or device.

 Find MAC address with ifconfig command in Linux